npclaudiu/memoml/README.md

 ');
 ```

-The code above will translate the MemoML to an object having the following
+The code above will translate the MemoML document to an object having the
-structure:
+following structure:

 ```json
 {